 Indeed, that chemistry was palpable in a letter Philip wrote to Elizabeth before their wedding, according to The Telegraph.
 "To have been spared in the war and seen victory, to have been given the chance to rest and to re-adjust myself, to have fallen in love completely and unreservedly, makes all one’s personal and even the world’s troubles seem small and petty," he wrote.

 Princess Elizabeth became queen in 1952 after the death of her father King George VI, which would make her no ordinary wife.
-But Philip wanted to keep with tradition and see his wife — as well as the family — keep with tradition and take his surname: Mountbatten, according to The Telegraph.
+But Philip wanted to keep with tradition and see his wife — as well as the family — take his surname: Mountbatten, according to The Telegraph.
 Yup, there is a royal surname — King George VI adopted Windsor as the royal last name in 1917 to be used when surnames are required, like marriage certificates, says the official site of the royal family.
 According to Smith's adaptation in Vanity Fair, the queen wanted to honor her father by keeping the family as the House of Windsor — and Prime Minister Winston Churchill agreed.